cedmandocdoc/redefining-observable/README.md

   next([symbol, payload]); // communicate with other observable through type and a payload };
 ```
-For a complete example, see `spec.js` on the examples folder.
-It exports a function that accepts a Reactive Observable and wrap its observer to follow the types and rules stated above.
+For a complete example of the specification, see [spec.js](https://github.com/cedmandocdoc/redefining-observable/blob/master/spec.js#L3).

 ## Final Words